Roald87/roald87.github.io/_posts/2022-05-24-twincat-bsd.md

 While researching how to circumvent this restriction, I came across a [Reddit post](https://www.reddit.com/r/PLC/comments/gqzyem/psa_twincat_3_hyperv_wsl_2_working_using_vmware/) which mentioned VMware works with TwinCAT 3 and Hyper-V. This provided me with a nice opportunity to test Tc/BSD because I didn't want to create a big Windows VM.
 Also it allowed me to answer a [StackOverflow question](https://stackoverflow.com/questions/71321786/how-can-i-use-a-local-twincat-3-runtime-with-hyper-v-enabled/71333438#71333438) 🥳.
 Furthermore, I found out that it also works with Virtual Box.

 ## Installing Tc/BSD on VirtualBox
 Installing Tc/BSD on Virtual Box is quite straightforward, thanks to [an install script](https://github.com/PTKu/TwinCAT-BSD-VM-creator) from the community.
-There is also a [video by Coding Bytes](https://beckhoff-au.teachable.com/courses/1204788/lectures/37382778) describing installation.
+Furthermore, there is also a [video by Coding Bytes](https://beckhoff-au.teachable.com/courses/1204788/lectures/37382778) describing installation.

 To install Tc/BSD: